ergoplatform/Autolykos-GPU-miner/README.md

 $ <YOUR_PATH>/autolykos/secp256k1/auto.out [YOUR_CONFIG]
 ```

-To exit miner in foreground mode press any key.
+Press any key to exit the miner in a foreground mode.